ON THIS PAGE

 |

 Can view chassis, class of service (CoS), groups, forwarding options, and interfaces configuration information.
-Can edit configuration at the following hierarchy levels:
+Can modify the configuration at the following hierarchy levels:

 |